muratk3n/thirdwave/en/README.md

 ---

-US power is over 100 times more than Iran's.
+US power is hundreds of times more than Iran's.
 Israel is way ahead of them too

 ```python
 import pandas as pd